Legal and technical security

-Authorization management and logging of events
+Authorisation management and logging of events

 All user identities are personal and may not be disclosed to another person.
 All user logins are authenticated via BankID, or username and password to verify the identity of the user.
 The service requires complex passwords for increased security.

 The customer decides who has access by adding, or removing or deleting users.

 The service is built on the principle of "minimisation of access".
 To enable this, the service has authorisation management that supports active access to agreements for specific users or groups of users.

 All events in the service are logged.
 Important events for an agreement, such as times for signatures, are logged separately and are available to the customer in the service.
 User events such as login, view, delete, permissions changes, configurations, and all other logs of the service are sent to a separate log management server and saved for 90 days before being permanently deleted.
 Only authorised staff at Egreement has access to the logs.

 For the purpose of administering the service, Egreement has assigned extended privileges to designated personnel in Sweden.
 All administrative staff with extended qualifications have undergone training in information security management.